jeremyboyd/personal_website/content/publication/a-adj/index.md

 publication_types:
 - "2"
 publishDate: "2011"
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
+summary:
 tags:
+    - language learning
+    - statistical preemption
+    - categorization
+    - a-adjectives
-title: 'Learning what not to say: The role of statistical preemption and categorization in a-adjective production'
+title: "Learning what not to say: The role of statistical preemption and categorization in a-adjective production"
 url_pdf: https://jeremyboyd.org/pdf/Boyd2011.pdf
 ---